-Have you ever seen a scab on a dog’s ear, but are unsure what could be causing them to develop?
-You’re not alone!
 Ear problems are one of the most common reasons why owners take their pups to visit the veterinarian.
-There can be several potential reasons why your dog may begin to form scabs on the outer edges of his ears.
+There can be several potential reasons why your dog may begin to form scabs on the outer edges of his ears such as allergies or injury.
 To help you determine what may be causing a scab in dog ears, we have put together an informational guide to help you determine the right course of action to make sure your furry friend is scab-free as soon as possible.

 An Introduction to Scabs on Dog Ears

-Did you know a dog’s ear tips are one of the thinnest parts of their ears?
-Because this portion of their ear is thinner, it makes this area more vulnerable to canine bacterial infections and other ailments.
+Because a dog’s ear tips are the thinnest portion of their ear, it makes this area more vulnerable to canine bacterial infections and other ailments.
 The formation of scabs on a dog’s ears is called ear dermatitis.
 Canine dermatitis is a term that is used to describe inflammation of the skin and is a general, frequently used term.
 It is important to note that ear dermatitis is not a diagnosis, but a description of what the condition is, which is a skin inflammation in dogs that results in the formation of scabs.
 If the scabs are limited to the edges of the ears, it is called ear edge dermatitis.

 Symptoms of Ear Dermatitis

 If you see your pup has begun to have scabs on his ears, it is important to address his symptoms immediately and make sure you seek the appropriate care.
-Symptoms can vary in severity depending on the root cause, but there are a number of common signs that you should look out for.
 Below are a handful of the most common symptoms of ear dermatitis in dogs.

 - Crusting or scaling on ear edges